 From salsas and vinegars to Indian and Asian cuisine, here’s just a few remarkable dishes Tom has whipped up in his test kitchen.

-Made some Dos Equis bread this morning with sour corn (just like saurkraut but made with sweet corn), pickled garlic and pickled jalapenos (all homemade).
+From Tom: Made some Dos Equis bread this morning with sour corn (just like saurkraut but made with sweet corn), pickled garlic and pickled jalapenos (all homemade).
 I feel toasted cheese sandwiches happening today.